ESFA CFO Mentoring Programme (Pilot)

 As part of the ongoing strategy of developing schools’ capability for effective financial and resource management, the ESFA is running a pilot offering identified school and academy CFOs a unique and cost-free opportunity to further develop their skills and knowledge via a one-to-one mentoring programme.

 ISBL has won the contract to deliver this CFO mentoring programme.
 Recruitment and training of mentors is taking place in the autumn term.
-The mentoring will commence in October 2021 and January 2022.

 We are looking to recruit 50 mentors to help support this programme.